Jump to topic

 It is rare for a patient to overdose on Lexapro alone.
 But according to the National Institute of Alcohol Abuse and Alcoholism, there is an increased risk for overdose while mixing alcohol and Lexapro.

 Alcohol, a depressant, can cause or worsen depressive symptoms, which include suicidal thoughts.
-It also reduces inhibitions, including inhibitions against suicide and self-destructive behavior.
+Excessive alcohol consumption also reduces inhibitions, including inhibitions against suicide and self-destructive behavior.
 More than half of people who commit suicide are found to have been drinking.
-This may present an additional risk to patients with substance use disorder or other existing mental illness.
+This may present an additional risk to patients with substance use disorder or other existing mental health disorders.

 Patients with existing health conditions related to the heart, liver, or kidney are at increased risk for side effects.
 They should discuss whether or not it is safe to drink alcohol while taking Lexapro with their healthcare provider.